pmeeny/CI-MS2-BicepMusicFanSite/README.md

 2. About: The about page reads information from Spotify and displays the bands 2 albums with album information, track listing(with links), the dj's top tracks and the ability to listen to these top tracks on the page in a media player
 3. Events: The events page reads information from ticketmaster on all of biceps events with date, time, title, ticket information and a link to the google map of where the event will be
 4. Quiz: The quiz page asks 10 questions on the dj duo, with a timer, and displays the top score for the user for the browser session
-5. 404 page with a consistent header and footer that is displayed if the user enteres in an incorrect urlwhen accessing the site.
+5. 404 page with a consistent header and footer that is displayed if the user enters in an incorrect url when accessing the site.
 ## Scope
 ### User Stories Potential or Existing Customer
 The user stories for the website user(a potential or existing customer) are described as follows: